 Our business is subject to federal and state health and safety laws and regulations.
-Our OTC cold remedies are subject to regulations by various federal, state and local agencies, including the FDA.
-Additionally, Cold-EEZE [®], a homeopathic cold remedy, is subject to the Homeopathic Pharmacopoeia of the United States.
+Our OTC health care and cold remedies are subject to regulations by various federal, state and local agencies, including the FDA.
+Additionally, Cold-EEZE ® homeopathic cold remedy lozenges, QuickMelts®, Oral Spray and Allergy caplets are subject to the Homeopathic Pharmacopoeia of the United States.
 See "Regulatory Matters" below for more information.